-- Prepare students for high academic achievement, beyond what they think possible, so that they become active contributors to building a better world. - Provide weekly communication through Infinite Campus regarding student assignments, tests and/or homework. - Acknowledge and return parent communications within 24 business hours. - Protect the confidentiality of all individuals at Amana Academy. - Provide high quality curriculum and instruction in a supportive and effective learning environment that enables the children to meet Local, State, and National student academic standards. - Provide school staff with appropriate professional development activities and maintain highly qualified teachers. - Provide a safe and secure learning environment.
+- Prepare students for high academic achievement, beyond what they think possible, so that they become active contributors to building a better world. - Provide weekly communication regarding student assignments, tests and/or homework. - Acknowledge and return parent communications within 24 business hours (excluding school and federal holidays). - Protect the confidentiality of all individuals at Amana Academy. - Provide high quality curriculum and instruction in a supportive and effective learning environment that enables children to meet Local, State, and National student academic standards. - Provide school staff with appropriate professional development activities and maintain highly qualified teachers. - Provide a safe and secure learning environment.